 It was enclosed by an eight foot wire fence topped with barbed wire and it had guard towers with machine gun mounts.
 Technically, they were prisoners of war, but many developed friendships with their captors and were treated with respect.
 The camp grounds were landscaped by the prisoners with flower boxes, bushes a vegetable and a fruit garden.
 A Red Cross inspector reported, “The camp looks like a garden.
 We have never seen a camp decorated with as much taste and love of nature.”

 The prisoners had a variety of past times available to them.
 They painted, did wood sculpture, had a theater group and even formed an orchestra!
 Many of them said later they didn’t feel like POW’s at the Edwards Camp.

 But they did have to work.
 Since most able bodied men were gone to fight the war, California had a shortage of workers on the ranches and elsewhere.
 Locally, they were put to work harvesting lemons, cotton, walnuts and other crops.
 They also processed walnuts at a packing house on Kellogg Avenue in Goleta.
 Most of the prisoners enjoyed the hard work, and sometimes the farmers would provide them with a homemade lunch.

-The prisoners were given instructional booklets in German to help explain the details of agricultural work.
+The prisoners were given instructional booklets made by the University of California to help explain the details of agricultural work in German.

 Gil Garcia, whose father often supervised German crews on local ranches, remembers once going with him and a German crew to pick walnuts.
 His father had to explain to one POW several times how to use a tool to knock the walnuts off the branch.
 The Nazi soldier took the tool back and uttered something in German in an angry tone.
 The guard told Garcia he said, ” I never thought a brown man would be telling me what to do”.